anegg0/gr0wing-hugo/content/posts/2014-02-04-digital-zen-art-mindful-computing.md

 ## Protect your focus

-In the digital media, everyone is battling for your attention , every single application and website wants you to clicks on their ads or to &#8220;go premium&#8221;.
+In the digital media, everyone is battling for your attention , every single application and website wants you to clicks on their ads or to "go premium".
 If you don&#8217;t take control of your focus, your computer will get you somewhere by default and you&#8217;ll gradually enter that vegetable state typical of digital oblivion.
 But you know what I&#8217;m talking about, anyway.

 To make sure your computer remains a tool that helps you respond to important email and get your shit done,  you&#8217;d better take control.